The Reserve Bank of India is slated to buy back $1.8 billion worth of government securities this week

 The next meeting of RBI's monetary policy committee (MPC) is slated for early April.

 Market analysts said RBI may also be hoping to increase private consumption by making available more liquidity in the system, and thus spur the economic activity at a time of the government grappling with the sagging growth rates.

 Performance of the economy will be a major issue in the forthcoming elections, though Prime Minister Narendra Modi’s government and party BJP have been trying to project national security as the major focus in its election campaign, following India’s recent air strike against Pakistan.

 It is the timing of the RBI’s decision to pump in additional liquidity that has surprised many market players as it comes with India’s general election is just round the corner.

 Infusion of additional liquidity is bound to increase cash circulation and transactions in the market.

 Historically, cash plays a major role in India’s elections.
 Police and Election Commission officials used to seize tons of cash from candidates of different political parties during every election, whether in states or parliamentary elections.

-“During election time, part of the liquidity in the market gets diverted for election funding,” said M R Rajaram, a leading financial consultant.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“During election time, part of the liquidity in the market gets diverted for election funding,” said M R Rajaram, a leading financial consultant.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.